fabriziosalmi/caddy-mib/README.md

-# Caddy MIB - Middleware for IP Banning
+# Caddy MIB - Caddy Middleware for IP Banning

 ## Overview
 **Caddy MIB (Middleware IP Ban)** is a custom Caddy HTTP middleware designed to track client IPs generating repetitive errors (such as `404` or `500`) and temporarily ban them after exceeding a specified threshold.
 This middleware helps mitigate brute force attacks, excessive requests for non-existent resources, or other abusive behavior by blocking IPs that breach the configured error limits.